How to use phalcon-devtools to accelerate Phalcon development

 We will also create screens with search, new creation, and update functions.

-Each function itself is created with it implemented on the controller, so if you are creating a page that only performs simple CRUD, it will be much faster to implement it by modifying the one created with scaffold. .
+Each function is created with its own implementation in the controller, so if you are creating a page that only performs simple CRUD, it will be much faster to implement it by modifying what was created in the scaffold.

---schema=s Setting the schema where the table to be created exists
+--schema=s Specify the schema in which the table to be created exists

---get-set Normally, columns in a table are created as public properties of a class in a model, but make this a protected property and provide getters/setters.
+--get-set Normally, in a model, columns in a table are created as public properties of a class, but we will make them protected properties and provide getters/setters

 --directory=s Set the project root

---template-path=s If you want to specify a separate template file that will be the base of the scaffold, set the path with this option.
+--template-path=s If you want to specify a separate template file that will be the base for scaffolding, set the path with this option

 --template-engine=s Specify the template engine to use.
-Default is PHP, other option is volt
+The default is PHP, but you can also select Volt

 --trace Shows the trace of the framework in case of exception [optional]